 There is however a disconnect between these two directions due to the fact that while adding external gradient noise helps in theory, it works poorly in practice.
 Instead, “noise tied to the architecture” works better, e.g., dropout, or small mini-batches.

-In short, noise in Deep Learning arises because of the diversity of the training and architecture.
+In short, noise in Deep Learning arises because of the diversity of training and architecture.
 It’s not something that you artificially add so you can justify Bayesian intuition.

 This notion of the importance of architecture is further analyzed in a recent paper “Intriguing Properties of Adversarial Examples” where the authors from Google Brain use their “neural architecture search” infrastructure to discover new architectures that are less susceptible to adversarial features.
 They conclude that the size of the model network does not correlate with adversarial robustness.
 Rather adversarial robustness is strongly correlated with “clean accuracy”.
-The principles behind building a high “clear accuracy” architecture appears to be an open question.
+The principles behind building a high “clear accuracy” architecture appear to be an open question.
 Their brute force search found the following network:

 Which just happens to be longer and thinner than the baseline best NAS architecture.
 The longer the network perhaps alluding to a larger effect of transient chaos (discussed later).
 (I don’t have an explanation for the narrowness other than its lower complexity)

 These two papers study the same subject but the approach is starkly different.
 In the first paper, the authors attempt to explain that Bayesian inference still holds with Deep Learning.
-In the second paper, the authors explain that this is a non-equilibrium phenomena and we can’t know enough because Deep Learning training is truncated with insufficient epochs.
+In the second paper, the authors explain that this is a non-equilibrium phenomenon and we can’t know enough because Deep Learning training is truncated with insufficient epochs.

 You can see the problem here, satisfying Bayesian inference or Occam’s razor does not signify truth.
 All it signifies is that one’s own beliefs are validated and that the behavior of the inspected system validates those beliefs.

-The second paper in contrast explores the aspects that are different about Deep Learning and attempts to make the analogy with other physical theories.
+The second paper, in contrast, explores the aspects that are different about Deep Learning and attempts to make the analogy with other physical theories.
 In short, it’s not attempting to fix a round peg into a square hole.
 Reality is what it is and it is our business as scientists to explore a rich variety of models to explain our reality.
 The real problem is that many researchers aren’t skilled in the mathematics of Statistical Mechanics.
-They use whatever tool is at their disposal, unfortunately it is some antiquated 18th century math in the form of Bayes Theorem.
+They use whatever tool is at their disposal, unfortunately, it is some antiquated 18th-century math in the form of Bayes Theorem.